-A classic oil and gas investing deal structure popular during the last century was called “third for a quarter.”
+A classic oil and gas investments deal structure popular during the last century was called “third for a quarter.”
 This deal structure was dominant way before crowdfunding or master limited partnerships.
 This was back when incredible deals got shopped around downtown Houston by going door to door to professional offices.

 The deal was essentially one in which oil and gas investors would finance an entire oil and gas well and the operator would receive a 25% cut for putting the deal together.